cobilab/cryfa/README.md

 ```

 ## PARAMETERS
 Cryfa executable is a file called **cryfa**.
-To see the possible options, if this executable is not yet made, you should make it using:
+To see the possible options, if this executable is not yet made, you should make it, first, using:
 ```bash
 cmake .
 make